Explore our teaching resources

 Encourages discussion on Pestalozzi’s educational reforms, comparing traditional and modern teaching to inspire reflective practice.

-General Contributions to the Field of Education Made by Pestalozzi
+General Contributions Made by Pestalozzi

 Encourages discussion on Pestalozzi’s educational reforms, comparing traditional and modern teaching to inspire reflective practice